TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/Medicare.md

 Top KPI Tile: Highlights the total number of Medicare beneficiaries (88 million).

-💡 Insight:
+**Insight:**

-📌 Medicare enrollment continues to rise, driven by aging baby boomers and expansion of Medicare Advantage plans.
+- Medicare enrollment continues to rise, driven by aging baby boomers and expansion of Medicare Advantage plans.

 4️⃣ Growth in Medicare Advantage Enrollment

 Area Chart: Shows rapid growth in Medicare Advantage enrollment, surpassing 100 million in recent years.

-💡 Insight:
+**Insight:**

-📌 Medicare Advantage plans are becoming more popular, likely due to expanded coverage options, lower out-of-pocket costs, and additional benefits (e.g., dental, vision, wellness programs).

-📌 This growth suggests a shift away from traditional Medicare as more beneficiaries opt for private insurers managing Medicare coverage.
+- Medicare Advantage plans are becoming more popular, likely due to expanded coverage options, lower out-of-pocket costs, and additional benefits (e.g., dental, vision, wellness programs).This growth suggests a shift away from traditional Medicare as more beneficiaries opt for private insurers managing Medicare coverage.

 ## Medicare Demographics